Trostyanets: 2022 Russian invasion of Ukraine

-During the Russian invasion of Ukraine, Trostianets — strategically located between the larger settlements of Sumy and Kharkiv — was attacked by Russian forces shortly after the invasion was launched on 24 February and was captured by them on 1 March 2022.
-On 4 March, 2022, an unfolding humanitarian catastrophe was reported by local authorities.
-Trostianets was liberated by the Ukrainian 93rd Mechanized Brigade on 26 March.
+During the Russian invasion of Ukraine, Trostyanets – strategically located between the larger settlements of Sumy and Kharkiv – was attacked by Russian forces shortly after the invasion was launched on 24 February and was captured by them on 1 March 2022.
+On 4 March 2022, an unfolding humanitarian catastrophe was reported by local authorities.
+Trostyanets was liberated by the Ukrainian 93rd Mechanized Brigade on 26 March.
 The city suffered major damage to its infrastructure during the fighting and a Ukrainian official said that the retreating Russian troops had mined a local hospital.
 The villa Tchaikovsky had stayed in was among buildings destroyed by the Russian troops.

-The regional prosecutor's office in Sumy opened an investigation over evidence that Russian troops had thrown hand grenades at civilians protesting the Russian occupation of Trostianets on March 18.
+The regional prosecutor's office in Sumy opened an investigation over evidence that Russian troops had thrown hand grenades at civilians protesting the Russian occupation of Trostyanets on 18 March.

 After the city had been liberated, the British newspaper The Guardian found evidence of executions, torture and looting.